Toscan0/IST-Thesis-FaradayMuseum/README.md

 │	└─ Contains the work performed in the thesis project class ├─ Targets
-│	└─ Contains the image and model targets to use with our app └─ User Tests Data
+│	└─ Contains the image and model targets to use with our app ├─ Thesis
+│	└─ Thesis documents and presentation
+└─ User Tests Data
 	└─ Contains the data collected during the user tests performed